theangryangel/XI4N/docs/plugins/index.rst

 To active a plugin for a connection, you add the plugin's alias to the list of plugins against the connection.
-For example, to add both `your-plugin-name` and `your-plugin-name-2` to an InSim connection, talking to localhost, via TCP on port 29999, and outputs errors to the console, you should have a configuration that looks something like this:
+For example, to add both `your-plugin-name` and `your-plugin-name-2` to an Insim connection, talking to localhost, via TCP on port 29999, and outputs errors to the console, you should have a configuration that looks something like this: